-How would you travel along with a pet cat on a plane?
+How would you travel with cat on a plane?
 Do you want to take your cat on a road trip?
 How would you teach your cat to stroll on a leash?
 Traveling with your cat to your awaited trip can be loads of fun if you make all the right arrangements.
-Nonetheless, lack of common sense can truly demolish the chances of a good time for you, your family and particularly your little furry companion.
+Nonetheless, a lack of common sense can truly demolish the chances of a good time for you, your family and particularly your little furry companion.

 Every time you plan a trip, keep in mind that cats do not travel well; they tend to get stressed.
 They like the safety of their home; they don’t like change.
 So, until and unless it’s a situation where you are moving, or you cannot leave your cat alone, don’t make them travel with you.

 Whether you decide to bring your pet feline through the road or sky, you need to plan and do your homework on cat travel.
-If your cat is still a kitten, you’re in luck of training your fur-ball some basics so he will be well-behaved and will make your experience a little less stressful.
+If your cat is still a kitten, you’re in the luck of training your fur-ball some basics so he will be well-behaved and will make your experience a little less stressful.
 Don’t worry, an adult cat can also be trained easily even if your little friend is grumpy.
 Then, plan transportation, accommodations, and daily activities.

 1. Train Your Cat to Walk on a Leash

-First things first, leash training is important when it comes to traveling with your furry friend.
+First things first, leash training is important when it comes to travel with cat, your furry friend.
 It’s usual for a dog to walk on a leash, but, when it comes to cats, people think of it as a tough task.
 Leash training your cat is a procedure, however, it’s absolutely achievable, regardless of what breed of cat you have.

 2. Where to Travel